Sep 1, 2022

 TIM: And this is still kind of a guess?

-RODNEY WILLOUGHBY: And that's worse than death, I think, in everybody's eyes.
+RODNEY WILLOUGHBY: That's worse than death.
+I think in everybody's eyes.

-TIM: Were you nervous about the possibility—like he said, she could end up being a vegetable just like she'd survive but not…
+TIM: Were you nervous about the possibility, like he said, she could end up being a vegetable? just like she…

-ANN GIESE: I don't think I thought that far ahead.
-I thought more of… “Let's just keep her alive, get the disease out of her.”
+ANN GIESE: I don't—I don't think I thought that far ahead.
+I thought more of, let's just keep her alive.
+Get the disease out of her.

 ANN GIESE: Psalm 91.